Tixierae/EMNLP2017_NewSum/README.md

 A script that can be run from the command line/terminal can be found here: https://github.com/linto-project/linto-sp5/blob/master/local_directory/offline_exe.R#L29

 ### Cite
-If you use some of the code in this repo in your own work, of if you just want to refer to our paper, please cite:
+If you use some of the code in this repo in your own work, or if you just want to refer to our paper, please cite:

 ```BibTeX
 @inproceedings{tixier2017combining,